 Trump touts border wall progress as Pentagon signs off on funding transfer

-President Trump on Wednesday talked up the ongoing efforts to construct new barriers along the southern border with Mexico, saying he expects the project to be completed in key areas by the end of next year.
+President Trump on Wednesday talked up the ongoing efforts to construct or replace barriers along the southern border with Mexico, saying he expects the project to be completed in key areas by the end of next year.

 Speaking to reporters in the Oval Office, Trump said construction is moving along “rapidly” and that he expects “close to 500 miles of wall” to be “almost complete if not complete by the end of next year,” specifically “just after the election.”